MaitreyPrajapati/Wikipedia-PageRanking/README.md

 # Wikipedia-PageRanking
-Page ranking algorithm written in Java an Hadoop Map-Reduce to rank most visited pages from Wikipedia logs
+Created with Java and Hadoop, is a page ranking algorithm in Map-Reduce that ranks most visited Wikipedia pages